OntimizeWeb/ontimize-web-ngx-report/projects/ontimize-web-ngx-report/README.md

 ### Build

-We have a script to build the library.

-`npm run build`

-It will create the distribution folder and pack this to use it as a npm package in a .tgz file but you can run those tasks separately.

-The script `build` executes the following commands:

-    - ng build
-    - cd dist && npm pack (From the distribution folder we create a .tgz file to import in our project)
+Run `npm run build` to execute the build process that will generate the `dist` folder and a .tgz file.
+You can use this .tgz file to install the library in your project through the package.json file.